Colon cancer affects thousands of lives each year

 Your doctor may perform the procedure to diagnose and treat, when possible, certain diseases of the lower gastrointestinal (GI) tract, which includes the rectum and colon.

-A colonoscopy may be use to evaluate many problems, including:
+be to evaluate many problems, including: use

 - Abdominal pain